Mary Brunner: Early arrests

 On April 21, 1968, Brunner and Family members Manson, Susan Atkins, Ella Jo Bailey, Dianne Elizabeth Lake, Nancy Laura Pitman, Bruce Van Hall, Marcus John Arneson and Suzanne Scott were arrested near Little Sycamore Canyon, in southern Ventura County, California.
 They were found sprawled nude around a campfire beside a 1952 bus "stuck in a deep ditch", that had been reported stolen in San Francisco on April 12.
 Manson was remanded into custody under the suspicion of grand theft auto and possession of two driver's licenses.

 Scott, Atkins, Lake and Van Hall were charged with possessing fictitious and fraudulent driver's licenses.
 Pitman, Arneson and Bailey were jailed on charges of disorderly conduct and not possessing proper identification.
 Five other Family members were released without being charged.
 Brunner was booked on endangering the life and health of a child, after her one-week-old son, Valentine, was found by deputies improperly dressed and shivering.
 The baby was placed in the care of the Ventura County General Hospital.

 Charges against Brunner were later reduced to contributing to the delinquency of a minor and she was given two years' probation and a 15-day suspended jail sentence.
 She subsequently told authorities she planned to return to her parents' home in Wisconsin and Valentine was returned to her.

 Just a few months later, in June 1968, Brunner along with other members of the Manson Family were arrested in Mendocino County, California for supplying narcotics to minors.

 The Hinman murder

-Bobby Beausoleil left Spahn Ranch on July 25, 1969 accompanied by Brunner and Susan Atkins to visit Gary Allen Hinman in Topanga Canyon.
+Bobby Beausoleil left Spahn Ranch on July 25, 1969, accompanied by Brunner and Susan Atkins to visit Gary Alan Hinman in Topanga Canyon.
 Hinman had been friendly with the Family and had often allowed members to stay at his home.
 Both Beausoleil and Brunner had previously lived with him for short periods of time and Brunner was close friends with him.
 Beausoleil had a knife and a 9 mm Radom pistol that he had borrowed from Family member Bruce Davis.